erikyao/erikyao.github.io/_posts/2015-06-09-shapiro-wilk-test.md

 ---
-layout: post
-title: "Shapiro-Wilk Test for Normality"
-description: "To test whether the sample come from a normally distributed population"
 category: Math
+description: To test whether the sample come from a normally distributed population
-tags: [Math-Statistics]
+tags:
+- Math-Statistics
+title: Shapiro-Wilk Test for Normality
 ---
-{% include JB/setup %}

 总结自：